PeterLuschny/Calendars.jl/README.md

 * 'calendar' is one of "Common", "European", "Julian", "Hebrew", "Islamic", or "IsoDate".
 Alternatively, you can use the acronyms CE, EC, JD, AM, AH, or ID explained in the table above.
 "Gregorian" is used synonymously with "Common," and AD can be used synonymously with JD.

 * If the optional parameter 'string' is set to 'true,' the date is returned as a string in the format `CC-YYYY-MM-DD`.
-Otherwise a integer 4-tuple is returned, where the first item is the calendar specifier as defined in the enumeration in the table at the top of this page.
+Otherwise an integer 4-tuple is returned, where the first item is the calendar specifier as defined in the enumeration in the table at the top of this page.
 By default the integer representation is returned.

 * If the optional parameter 'show' is set to 'true,' both dates are printed. 'show' is 'false' by default.